EH30/SiderealKundliCraft/README.md

 # SiderealKundliCraft

 SiderealKundliCraft is a simple Python package designed for astrology enthusiasts.
-This package empowers users to calculate Lagna Kundli (also known as birth charts) and determine planetary positions within the zodiac signs, adhering to the sidereal system.
+This package empowers users to calculate charts and determine planetary positions within the zodiac signs, adhering to the sidereal system.

 # Example
 ```